How we help community nurses

 Financial help for nurses

-We gave help to nurses who were going through periods of physical or mental illness, trying to escape domestic abuse, or experiencing other life crises such as flooding, Covid-19, marriage breakdown or bereavement.
+We provided financial help to over 150 nurses who were going through periods of physical or mental illness, trying to escape domestic abuse, or experiencing other life crises such as Covid-19, marriage breakdown, moving house or bereavement.

 We are proud that we can offer assistance to community nurses when they need us.
-We look at every case on an individual basis and in 2020 we helped 130 nurses, working and retired, who needed our help.
+We look at every case on an individual basis and in 2022 we helped over 150 community nurses, working and retired, who needed our help.

-We also supported a number of retired Queen’s Nurses on low incomes, by paying them small regular monthly or quarterly grants and sending them flowers at Christmas.
+We also support a small number of retired Queen’s Nurses on low incomes, by paying them a small regular grant monthly.

 During tough times…